exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ## Getting Test Containers Into Your Project

+Exasol test containers are built using [Apache Maven](https://maven.apache.org/), so integrating the release packages into your project is easy with Maven.

 Please check out ["Introduction to the Dependency Mechanism"](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html), if you want to learn about how maven handles dependencies and dependency scopes.

 We assume here that you are familiar with the basics.

 ### Exasol Test Containers as Maven Dependency

-Exasol test containers are built using [Apache Maven](https://maven.apache.org/), so integrating the release packages into your project is easy with Maven.

-Just add the following dependencies.
+Just add the following dependency to add the Exasol test containers to your project.

 ```xml
 <dependency>